Seteco/Somorrostro/Home.md

   - you can **write plugins for data collection**.
 This is very easy and any language can be used.
   - you can **write dashboards**, specially optimised for monitoring the applications you use.

-- _Do you use it?_
+- _Can you write documentation?_

-  - **open github issues** for the things that are not working well for you.
-This will help us make netdata better.
-  - **contribute to documentation**.
-We have left the wiki open for anyone to edit.
+  - We have left the wiki open for anyone to edit.
 If any area needs further details, you can edit that page. (of course we monitor all edits - so please try to contribute and not destroy things).

 - _Do you have special skills?_